pumexx/pumex/doc/tutorial.md

 return 0;
 ```

-*Viewer::run()* method collects information about all *VkQueue* objects required by all render workflows, then uses this information to realize **pumex::Device**s ( that's the moment when these devices are created ) and **pumex::Surface**s ( they're created at this moment as well ).
+*Viewer::run()* method collects information about all *VkQueue* objects required by all render graphs, then uses this information to realize **pumex::Device**s ( that's the moment when these devices are created ) and **pumex::Surface**s ( they're created at this moment as well ).
 After *VkDevice* and *VkSurface* creation - run() method starts separate render thread and performs updates in main thread.
 Both render thread and update thread perform its work until user requests exit from application.

-At that moment Viewer::cleanup() method is called to remove all objects created in our tutorial ( surfaces, devices, windows, Vulkan instance, render workflows, scene graphs, etc. ).
+At that moment Viewer::cleanup() method is called to remove all objects created in our tutorial ( surfaces, devices, windows, Vulkan instance, render graphs, scene graphs, etc. ).